Skip to content

 H-UI Service Management:

-• Start the service: systemctl start h-ui
+• Start: systemctl start h-ui

-• Stop the service: systemctl stop h-ui
+• Stop: systemctl stop h-ui

-• Restart the service: systemctl restart h-ui
+• Restart: systemctl restart h-ui

-• Enable on boot: systemctl enable h-ui
+• Enable on Boot: systemctl enable h-ui

-• Check status: systemctl status h-ui
+• Status: systemctl status h-ui

 question_mark